Have You Tried These Ideas for Cutting Costs from Your Printed Program

 Why pay a higher cost for your program when you can pay less?

-Since we print hundreds of programs for hundreds of associations and events, I thought I’d share these ideas for cutting costs.
+Since we print hundreds of programs for associations and events, I thought I’d share these ideas for cutting costs.

 First, let’s make a few assumptions: